MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/botany/morphology.md

 Ammi visnaga fruits are typically brown or dark brown in color, and they feature a smooth, glabrous texture.
 Their surface is characterized by prominent ridges, creating a ribbed appearance.
 Notably, there are no distinct markings on these fruits.
 In terms of dehiscence, the fruits follow a unique pattern.
 Each schizocarp splits into two indehiscent halves.

+The following table shows in detail the morphological characteristics of Ammi visnaga fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Schizocarp (split into two mericarps) |